temporalio/documentation/docs/concepts-new/mesh.md

 <img class="docs-image-centered docs-image-max-width-50" src="/img/reentrant.png" />
 <img class="docs-image-centered docs-image-max-width-50" src="/img/suspended.png" />

+Each Workflow Execution has a set of properties that define its behavior.
+Many of these properties can be a set in Workflow Execution Options.

 ### Workflow Id

 A unique identifier for a [Workflow Execution](#workflow-execution).